 In companies traded on stock exchanges, employee stock purchase plans (ESPPs) are very common.
 These plans generally allow employees to buy shares at a discount.

 Picking a plan that fits your company requires looking at the various options.
 We can help you navigate this.

 For more details, see the article Stock Options, Restricted Stock, Phantom Stock, Stock Appreciation Rights (SARs), and Employee Stock Purchase Plans.

 For a detailed look, we have a number of useful publications.
 Most notably:

 Other Forms of Employee Ownership

 There are other ways of providing equity to employees besides ESOPs.

-Selling your business is a weighty decision with a lot of considerations that are specific to you and your situation.
-If you have questions about your the next steps on your succession plan, please give us a call at 510-208-1300.
+Selling your business is a weighty decision with many considerations that are specific to you and your situation.
+If you have questions about your next steps on employee ownership plans, email us at email@example.com or call us at 510-208-1300.